rohitbatra29/Retest_in_LCS_2021/README.md

 Preprint link: https://psyarxiv.com/gu78q

-This page is dedicated to the code used in the statistical analysis in the paper.
+This page is dedicated to the code used for the statistical analysis in the paper.
 The code is organised into three different sections based on the three different specifications proposed in the paper:

 1. Lavaan code for retest as an observed covariate at the structural level